psdwizzard/WebTalk/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked" and select the `chrome_extension` folder
-4. 🎉 The WebTalk extension icon should appear in your toolbar
+4. The WebTalk extension will appear in your toolbar

-### 4. Start Transcribing
+### 4. Start Transcribing!
-1. Right-click on any webpage
+- Right-click on any webpage
-2. Select "🎤 Start WebTalk Recording"
+- Select "Start Recording" from the context menu
-3. Speak into your microphone
+- Speak into your microphone
-4. ✨ Get instant transcription inserted into text fields
+- Watch your speech appear as text!

 ## 📁 Project Structure